Following some basic email campaign rules can help keep your messages out of spam folders.

 If a business wants to use emails to grow a connection with its customers, where is the balance?

 As is true with other content streams, if businesses follow a few foolproof steps in crafting their email campaigns, they can create high-quality emails that convert sales.
 More importantly, following the rules can help you prevent your emails from ending up in the spam folder.
-Here are eight tips and tricks you can use to optimize your email marketing campaign.
+Here are 10 tips and tricks you can use to optimize your email marketing campaign.

 Editor's note: Need an email marketing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.